cherryisaac/Snake-Game/README.md

 - Music does not loop...sometimes
 - "Pause" word can be triggered with pause button after game over screen
 - Snake's speed in the settings works the opposite as intended (the higher the number then the slower the snake moves)
-- If retry & main menu buttons are both clicked then the buttons will disappear, and you will be stuck at the game over screen
+- If retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear

 Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode